If you have a Good Enough to Share submission, please email it to CorpsLakes@usace.army.mil

 Career Success Stories

-The Natural Resource Management Career Development Steering Committee has updated EP 690-2-2.
-This "Trailguide" (currently in draft awaiting final HQ approvals) will provide the NRM employees within the Corps with information designed to let them manage their career during their tenure within the agency.
+The Natural Resource Management Career Development Steering Committee updated EP 690-2-2 in 2010.
+This "Trailguide" provides NRM employees within the Corps with information designed to let them manage their career during their tenure within the agency.

 Comprehensive Soldier Fitness